INSIDE DHL - MEET OUR PEOPLE

 Find your career goal

-DHL’s MT (Management Trainee) program accepts graduate students from different study backgrounds.
-The program was created with the purpose to provide management talents to DHL’s future.
-Chattie rates the program highly and she believes a three year rotation provides a great opportunity for new employees to understand the company’s overall operations across different departments.
-After spending three years in the MT program Chattie decided to join the Project Management Department.
+DHL’s MT (Management Trainee) programme accepts graduate students from different study backgrounds.
+The programme was created with the purpose to provide management talents to DHL’s future.
+Chattie rates the programme highly and she believes a three year rotation provides a great opportunity for new employees to understand the company’s overall operations across different departments.
+After spending three years in the MT programme Chattie decided to join the Project Management Department.
 She wants to be a knowledgeable professional with both soft skills and problem solving capabilities.

 Being a project manager is a challenging role.
 In the project management department a person has the opportunity to both learn professional skills and to become an all-round expert.

 By participating in on-going projects, a project manager gets a holistic view of the project workflow.
 As a project manager, Chattie believes she has developed soft skills through working with colleagues with various backgrounds, expertise, attitudes and cultures.
 A project manager continuously has to solve different problems during various projects and therefore develops strong problem solving skills.